At a Glance

 This is a non-teaching role, although you will be expected to support groups of children in the classroom and in small groups or 1-1 settings.

-This role will also involve being a contact on behalf of the school with Children and Family Services and all other such organisations and to handle all matters that involve these parties.
+This role will also involve being a contact on behalf of the school with Children and Family Services and other relevant organisations, handling all related matters.

-We want fresh ideas, enthusiasm and a commitment to helping our children reach the highest standards of attainment and achievement, underpinned by our strong Christian ethos.
+We want fresh ideas, enthusiasm, and a commitment to helping our children reach high standards of attainment and achievement, underpinned by our strong Christian ethos.

-Visits to the school are expected β please contact the admin team to organise your date and time on .
+Visits to the school are expected – please contact the admin team to organise your date and time.

-If you are motivated by the desire to shape the future and play a key role in the development of our ambitious school, we would love to hear from you.
+If you are motivated by the desire to shape the future and play a key role in our ambitious school\’s development, we would love to hear from you.

-We want innovative practice and a commitment to trying the unknown.
+We value innovative practice and a commitment to trying new approaches.

-- Be a strong, reflective practitioner who is highly motivated about ensuring pastoral care leads to good outcomes
+- Be a strong, reflective practitioner highly motivated about ensuring pastoral care leads to good outcomes.

-- Be able to lead on safe guarding, attending meetings where necessary
+- Be able to lead safeguarding efforts, attending meetings where necessary.

 - A happy, motivated workplace where anything is possible!